 Every teacher has a topic that takes them time to figure out.
-The distance formula has taken me a few years to really figure out.
+The distance formula is one of mine- it’s taken me a few years to really figure out.
 I have wanted to make sure that my students understand it and not just that they can use it.
 This year, as I was planning for this topic with my I can statements I started to see it more clearly.
 As a result, my teaching of it was a lot better.
-I would like to share with you how I used these I can statements to chunk the learning for students and keep them accountable.
-If you’ve never used them before, you can read this blog post explaining all about the idea of using I can statements in interactive notebooks.
-It has changed my teaching so much for the better.
+I’d like to share with you how I used these I can statements to chunk the learning for students and keep them accountable..
+Plus, I’ll share with you some really great lesson ideas that will help students really see and understand the distance formula.

 What I want my students to be able to do with the distance formula